Surya-vardhan0457/employees_php_app/README.md

-# employees_php_app
-PHP based web app to perform CRUD operations on MYSQL.

-This web based app will perform the CREATE, READ, UPDATE & DELETE operations on MySQL installed on the same machine.
-We can configure it to perform the CRUD operations on MySQL installed on any other machine.

-Deploy 2-Tier PHP based Web App in AWS
+# Deploy 2-Tier PHP based Web App in AWS

 In this project, we will be deploying a PHP based web application (employee-php-app) in a 2-tier architecture provisioned in the AWS.
 The source code for the web application is available on GitHub.
 First we have to provision the 2-tier architecture in AWS.
 The 2-tier architecture includes a web-tier for deploying the web application.
 It is done in an Ubuntu based LAMP stack installed in the EC2 instance.
 This should be exposed to the internet.